Chart Color Schemes

 Ethelton is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, as of November 2025, Ethelton's population is estimated at around 1,529.
-This reflects an increase of 42 people since the 2021 Census, which reported a population of 1,487.
-The change is inferred from AreaSearch's estimation of the resident population at 1,511 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 5 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,940 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration contributing approximately 69.0% of overall population gains during recent periods.
+As of Feb 2026, the population of the suburb of Ethelton is estimated at around 1,530.
+This reflects an increase of 43 people since the 2021 Census, which reported a population of 1,487 people.
+The change is inferred from the resident population of 1,511, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 5 validated new addresses since the Census date.
+This level of population equates to a density ratio of 2,942 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 69.0% of overall population gains during recent periods.

 However, all drivers including interstate migration and natural growth were positive factors.
-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Examining future trends, a population increase just below the median of statistical areas across the nation is expected for Ethelton (SA2), with an estimated increase of 108 persons by 2041 based on aggregated SA2-level projections, reflecting an overall increase of approximately 9.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Future population trends suggest a population increase just below the median of statistical areas across the nation.
+The suburb of Ethelton is expected to increase by 107 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 9.7% in total over the 17 years.

 Frequently Asked Questions - Population